UW-GDA/flood_mass_balance_Nooksack/README.md

 * glob, os, and sys for managing files

 ## Intended Project Structure
-1. Notebook 1: Responsible for data retrieval and management.
+1. data_download.ipynb: Responsible for data retrieval and management.
 For example: Download PRISM precipitation data, mask data by shapefile or by a DEM raster file
-2. Notebook 2: Calculates runoff loss due to snow
+2. snow_volume_calculations.ipynb: Calculates runoff loss due to snow
-3. Notebook 3: Calculates runoff loss due to infiltration
+3. Does not exist yet: Notebook 3: Calculates runoff loss due to infiltration
-4. Notebook 4: Calculates runoff loss due to evapotranspiration
+4. Does not exist yet: Notebook 4: Calculates runoff loss due to evapotranspiration
-5. Notebook 5: Calculates runoff modeled - runoff measured, to find discrepancies
+5. mass_balance.ipynb: Calculates runoff modeled - runoff measured, to find discrepancies note there is currently also the data_alternative.ipynb which explores Daymet climate data as an alternative to PRISM

 # Current Project Status - 3/10/2023